open-sauced/intro/05-how-to-contribute-to-open-source.md

 Congratulations on your first contribution! 🎉

-?> If you're ready for your next contribution, head on over to the [pizza-verse repo](https://github.com/open-sauced/pizza-verse) and follow the contribution guidelines for your next contribution.
-Once you're done, head on over to [chapter 6](06-the-secret-sauce.md) in this course.
+?> If you're ready for your next contribution, head on over to the [pizza-verse repository](https://github.com/open-sauced/pizza-verse) and follow the contributing guidelines.
+Once you're done, head on over to [The Secret Sauce](06-the-secret-sauce.md) chapter in this course.

 ## Keeping Branches Up to Date